Choosing the Right Insulation: A Comprehensive Comparison of Extruded vs Expanded Polystyrene

 • EPS:

-• Cutting or shaping can leave more pronounced marks, reflecting the bead structure.
+• Cutting can leave more noticeable marks due to the bead structure, affecting aesthetics.

 1. Compressive Strength